swiftlang/swift/benchmark/Naming.md

 ````

 Benchmark names are used to run individual tests when passed as command line
 arguments to the benchmark driver.
-Special characters that could be interpreted
-by the shell would require quoting.
 Stick to ASCII letters, numbers and period.
 Exceptionally:

 * Use **`-`** only to denote control flow constructs like `for-in` or `if-let`.
-* Use **`!`** and **`?`** for optional types, conditional or forced downcasting
+* Use **`!`** and **`?`** for optional types, conditional or forced downcasting,
-and optional chaining.
+optional chaining etc.

 ````
-✅ OCB.NSArray.AnyObject.as?.Array.NSString
-✅ OCB.NSArray.AnyObject.as!.Array.String
 ✅ Array.append.Array.Int?
 ✅ Flatten.Array.Tuple4.for-in.reserved
+✅ OCB.NSArray.as!.Array.NSString
 ````

+Note: Special characters that could be interpreted by the shell require escaping
+(`\!`) or quoting the name, when running such benchmarks individually.

 </details><p><!-- spacer --></p></li>
 <li>
 <strong>Use groups and variants</strong> to structure the benchmark family by